MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  By default, Google Chrome displays quick links on the new tab page from user-added shortcuts and top sites based on browsing history.
+  By default, Microsoft Edge displays quick links on the new tab page from user-added shortcuts and top sites based on browsing history.
 With this policy, you can configure up to three quick link tiles on the new tab page, expressed as a JSON object:

 [ { "url": "https://www.contoso.com", "title": "Contoso Portal", "pinned": true/false }, ... ]

 The 'url' field is required; 'title' and 'pinned' are optional.
 If 'title' is not provided, the URL is used as the default title.
 If 'pinned' is not provided, the default value is false.

-Google Chrome presents these in the order listed, from left to right, with all pinned tiles displayed ahead of non-pinned tiles.
+Microsoft Edge presents these in the order listed, from left to right, with all pinned tiles displayed ahead of non-pinned tiles.

 If the policy is set as mandatory, the 'pinned' field will be ignored and all tiles will be pinned.
 The tiles can't be deleted by the user and will always appear at the front of the quick links list.